 Hundreds of students from across the state recently used their creative talents to increase public awareness about the hazards of radioactive radon gas in homes.
+This is a really important thing as people don’t seem to realize the dangers that come from radioactive gas in home.
+It’s easily detected as well, all you have to do is use a company like this one that offers radon mitigation colorado.
+They can detect it for you, and if you have it, they can sort it for you.
+However, more people need to be made aware of this.
 More than 500 posters and 65 one-minute YouTube videos were submitted to the Illinois Emergency Management Agency (IEMA) and the American Lung Association in Illinois (ALA-IL) for consideration in the annual contests.

 Levi Moore, a Vienna homeschooled student, won $200 for his poster that took first place statewide.